-Each covered person, which includes you and any covered dependents, must first satisfy an annual in-network deductible of \$100 before the option begins paying a percentage of eligible expenses.
-After you and your covered dependents meet the annual in-network deductible, the Value Plus Option pays 85% of in-network eligible expenses.
-You pay 15% co-insurance for innetwork services.
+Each covered person, which includes you and any covered dependents, must first satisfy an annual in-network deductible of \$100 for hospital-based inpatient and outpatient services) before the option begins paying a percentage of eligible expenses.
+After you and your covered dependents meet the annual in-network deductible, the Value Plus Option pays 85% of innetwork eligible expenses.
+You pay 15% co-insurance for in-network services.
 After you and your covered dependents meet the individual annual out-of-pocket maximum of \$1,750 for services that require you to pay 15% co-insurance, further eligible expenses are covered at 100% for the remainder of the year.